Patient information regarding coronavirus (COVID-19)

 If I have received the COVID vaccine how will this impact me?

 If you have recently received the COVID vaccine your surgery can still go ahead as planned.
 You will need to continue to follow the rules regarding social distancing, wearing a face mask and hand hygiene.
-You will still be required to self-isolate and have a COVID swab prior to surgery even if you have had the COVID vaccine.

 Latest guidance and support